xapian/xapian-gsoc-proposal/proposal.rst

 The system I propose is based on Tangent - math expression search engine created by David Stalnaker and it's improved versions developed at `dprl, RIT
 <https://www.cs.rit.edu/~dprl/Software.html#tangent-s>`_.
 Tangent performs indexing
-on structure of the expression represented in MathML format.
+on the structure of the expression represented in MathML format.
 Encoding of structure is done by constructing symbol layout tree from the expression and then generating symbol pairs from that tree.
 The symbol pairs are indexed using inverted index.

 **Do you have any preliminary findings or results which suggest that your approach is possible and likely to succeed?**